 There are fire extinguishers located throughout the site and many of the stewards and security staff have been trained in fire safety and the use of fire equipment in addition to the onsite fire fighting team.
 Many of our campsite staff will also have been trained and will be using some of our fire extinguisher water backpacks.

-No fires are allowed in the main arena at all and we are likely to be prosecuted for any seen, so please help the event by just having your campfires in the campsites where they belong (see below what we mean about ‘campfires’ and our Sunday night policy information on restrictions).
+No fires are allowed anywhere at all and we are likely to be prosecuted for any seen, so please help the event by not starting any!
+This in order to limit damage to the farm.
+This means that:

 Bonfires are not permitted anywhere.
-Anyone seen creating a bonfire or a fire in the arena will be subject to being evicted from the site on the spot.
+Anyone seen creating a bonfire or a fire in the arena will be subject to being evicted from the site immediately.

-No campfires will be permitted anywhere on site after 8pm on Sunday night.
-Any campfires that are started after this time will be extinguished.
+No campfires are be permitted anywhere on site.
+Any campfires will be extinguished.

 The zone manager in your campsite will be able to help you on any fire issues or questions you may have.